drbrain/indigo-powerview/README.md

 * Tap "Network Info"
 * Tap "Static IP"

+For PowerView version 3.x:
+* Open the PowerView mobile app
+* Tap on "More"
+* Tap on "Accessories"
+* Tap on "Gateways"
+* Tap on the name of your gateway
+* Tap on "Info & Options"

-You need the value from the "IP address" field even if you do not have a static IP configured.
-If the plugin stops controlling your shades and you find the IP Address has changed in the PowerView mobile app you may need to set a static IP.
+For generation 2 hubs, you need the value from the "IP address" field even if you do not have a static IP configured.
+If the plugin stops controlling your shades and you find the IP Address has changed in the PowerView mobile app, you may need to set a static IP.
 Consult your router or access point documentation as well.

+For generation 3 gateways, you may use the IP address or the hostname of the
+gateway: powerview-g3.local

 Next create a new device with the PowerView type and PowerView Hub model.
 Fill in the IP address from the previous step.
 The "Discover shades" button